GrapheneOS: Security and privacy features

+By default, the Charging-only when locked setting is used.

-GrapheneOS includes automatic phone reboot when not in use, automatic WiFi and Bluetooth disabling, and system-level disabling of USB-C port, microphone, camera, and sensors for apps.
+GrapheneOS can also disable the microphone, camera, and sensors for apps.
 Additionally, it offers the Contact and Storage Scopes feature, which allows users to select which specific contacts or files/folders an app can access.

-A hardened Chromium-based web browser and WebView implementation known as Vanadium, is developed by GrapheneOS and included as the default web browser/WebView.
-It includes automatic updates, process and site-level sandboxing, and built-in ad and tracker blocking.
+A hardened Chromium-based web browser and WebView implementation known as Vanadium is developed by GrapheneOS and included as the default web browser and system WebView.
+It includes automatic updates, process and site-level sandboxing, disabling the V8 JavaScript just-in-time (JIT) compiler by default for attack surface reduction, and built-in ad and tracker blocking.
+Vanadium enables JIT-less WebAssembly support through the DrumBrake interpreter originally developed by Microsoft and upstreamed into the Chromium project.

-Auditor, a hardware-based attestation app, developed by GrapheneOS, which "provide strong hardware-based verification of the authenticity and integrity of the firmware/software on the device" is also included.
+Auditor, a hardware-based attestation app developed by GrapheneOS, which provides "hardware-based verification of the authenticity and integrity of the firmware/software on the device", is also included.
+The app also includes an optional, scheduled remote verification feature, which runs in the background and performs regular verifications against the GrapheneOS attestation service.
+It can alert users via email if the device fails to provide valid attestations in time.
+The remote attestation interval and permitted time before an alert can be configured by the user using the web portal.
+Both the Auditor app and the AttestationServer backend are open source and permissively licensed under the MIT license.

-Apps like Secure Camera and Secure PDF Viewer offer features such as automatic removal of Exif metadata and protection against malicious code in PDF files.
+Apps like Secure Camera and Secure PDF Viewer offer features such as automatic removal of Exif metadata and protection against malicious code in PDF files by opening them within a sandboxed PDF.js environment in the hardened Vanadium WebView.